 Although site reliability engineering has been around for a while, it has only recently gained fame in general software circles.
-But there are still a lot of questions as to what a site reliability engineer (SRE) does.
-Much of what we know comes from the book Site Reliability Engineering from Google.
-And we’ll refer to that book a few times in this post.
+But there are still a lot of questions as to what a site reliability engineer (SRE) is and does.

 Automate All the Things